cado-security/product-help/docs/cado-response/getting-started/deploy.md

 If you need to capture very large disks (>=1tb) you will need to deploy in a region where storage optimized (L) instances are available, e.g. US East.
 :::

 5. Copy the VHD to your Azure subscription using the command below.
-Substitue `$RELEASE_URI` with the VHD URL which was provided by Cado Sales:
+Substitute `$RELEASE_URI` with the VHD URL which was provided by Cado Sales:
 ```console
 az storage blob copy start --auth-mode login --account-name your_storage_account  --destination-blob cado_response.vhd --destination-container your_storage_container_name --source-uri "$RELEASE_URI"
 ```